dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 ```

 The `CreateInput` method will use the surface, obtain its platform data (i.e. by using something like `IGlfwPlatformData`), and then feed that into `InputBackend.Create`.
 The returned `InputContext` will be configured to have the returned `IInputBackend` as a backend.
 This method will also appropriately bind the `ISurface.Update` callback:
-- The delegate passed in the `onActivated` parameter of `InputBackend.Create` will bind the `IInputBackend.Update` method to run in the `ISurface.Update` callback.
+- The `IInputBackend.Activated` event will be bound such that the `IInputBackend.Update` method is configured to run in the `ISurface.Update` callback.
-- The delegate passed in the `onDeactivated` parameter of `InputBackend.Create` will unbind the `ISurface.Update` callback.
+- The `IInputBackend.Deactivated` event will be bound such that the `IInputBackend.Update` is unbound from `ISurface.Update`.
 - These delegates must be called by the reference implementation in its `IInputBackend.Activate` and `IInputBackend.Deactivate` methods (respectively)
 - The `IInputBackend.Activate` and `IInputBackend.Deactivate` methods must be called by the `InputContext.Add` and `InputContext.Remove` methods (respectively)